 The Agency also promotes the involvement of stakeholders in its activities through workshops.
 Workshops are organised typically in conjunction with public consultations or as important initial steps in the development of framework guidelines.
-In this latter role, they are organised during the scoping phase and are opportunities for the Agency to present its views on the main policy options under consideration, as well as to collect, at an early stage, opinions from stakeholders on essential topics.
+In this latter role, they are organised during the scoping phase and they represent an opportunity for the Agency to present its views on the main policy options under consideration, as well as for the Agency to collect, at an early stage, opinions from stakeholders on essential topics.

-The Agency holds most of its workshops in its headquarters in Ljubljana.
+The Agency organises most of its workshops in its headquarters in Ljubljana.
 Whenever possible, workshops are web-streamed with the aim of involving as many participants as possible.

-Nine workshops were organised by the Agency in 2012; the following Table presents the topics, the level of attendance and dates.
+Nine workshops were organised by the Agency in 2012.
+The following Table presents the topics, the level of attendance and the dates of these workshops.

-WORKSHOP NO OF REGISTERED PARTICIPANTS WEB STREAMING DATE Harmonised Gas Transmission Tariff Structures 41 No 20 February 2012 Interoperability Rules for European Gas Transmission Networks 23 No 23 April 2012 REMIT Registration Format 45 No 4 May 2012 REMIT Records of Transactions and 2nd edition of ACER Guidance 86 No 19 July 2012 The Network Code for Requirements for Grid Connection applicable to all Generators 57 Yes 3 September 2012 Transparency in Gas Markets 47 Yes 13 September 2012 Framework Guidelines on Harmonised Transmission Tariff Structures 84 No 18 September 2012 Gas Network Code amendments/ACER opinion on Capacity Allocation Mechanisms 65 No 19 September 2012 The assessment of the annual cross-border infrastructure compensation sum 42 No 25 October 2012
+Workshop No of registrations Web streaming Date 1.Harmonised Gas Transmission Tariff Structures 41 No 20 February 2012 2.Interoperability Rules for European Gas Transmission Networks 23 No 23 April 2012 3.REMIT Registration Format 45 No 4 May 2012 4.REMIT Records of Transactions and 2d edition of ACER Guidance 86 No 19 July 2012 5.The Network Code for Requirements for Grid Connection applicable to all Generators 57 Yes 3 September 2012 6.Transparency in Gas Markets 47 Yes 13 September 2012 7.Framework Guidelines on Harmonized Transmission Tariff Structures 84 No 18 September 2012 8.Gas Network Code amendments / ACER opinion on Capacity Allocation Mechanisms 65 No 19 September 2012 9.The assessment of the annual cross-border infrastructure compensation sum 42 No 25 October 2012